phiresky/procedural-cities/ausarbeitung.md

 This paper uses a special type of design grammer called split grammar.
 In addition to the shape grammer this uses a second grammar, called the control grammar, to ensure symmetry.

-Whenever a rule is applied, the resulting elements get a set of common attributes, some copied from the parent and some added by the control grammar, which decides the attributes using the spacial information.
+Whenever a rule is applied, the resulting elements get a set of common attributes, some copied from the parent and some added by the control grammar, which decides the attributes using the spatial information, like the floor in the building that contains the element.
 This results in the expected symmetry of building facades.

 ###  Approach by @muller_procedural_2006

-This paper uses an extension of the split grammar in [@wonka_instant_2003], adding rules for transformation (rotations and scaling) and volumetric mass models.
-It also describes concret grammars for specific applications (office buildings and single family homes).
+This paper uses an extension of the split grammar by @wonka_instant_2003, adding rules for transformation (rotations and scaling) and volumetric mass models.
+It also describes concrete grammars for specific applications (office buildings and single family homes).

 ###  Other Approaches

-- @coelho_expeditious_2007 use geospatial L-systems
+- @coelho_expeditious_2007 use geospatial L-systems.
-- @weber_interactive_2009 use preconfigured buildings for specific land uses created from parametric shape grammars described by @muller_procedural_2006, replacing buildings as time progresses in the simulation
+- @weber_interactive_2009 use preconfigured buildings for specific land uses created from parametric shape grammars described by @muller_procedural_2006, replacing buildings as time progresses in the simulation.
-- @subversion use an evolutionary approach that iteratively creates buildings, combining them from breeding pools of the last generation, mutating the structure randomly
+- @subversion use an evolutionary approach that iteratively creates buildings, combining them from breeding pools of the last generation, mutating the structure randomly.

 <!--
 more specific? [@muller_procedural_2006]